vmware/flowgate/docs/installation_guide.md

 ```

 ## Troubleshooting
-1. When Flowgate does not work properly, run the below commands to find out if all containers of Flowgate are in **UP** status:
+1. When Flowgate does not work properly, check the Flowgate services status by:
 ```
     $ sudo docker-compose -f docker-compose.run.images.yml ps
                Name                             Command               State                    Ports